ketankartoza/qgis-gea-plugin/docs/src/user/guide/gea-reforestation-tool.md

 **Prerequisites:**

 - QGIS installed on your computer.
-If QGIS is not installed on you system you can refer to [QGIS installation](../quickstart/index.md) for detailled instruction on how to install QGIS.
+If QGIS is not installed on your system you can refer to [QGIS installation](../quickstart/index.md) for detailed instructions on how to install QGIS.

 - The plugin URL (available from the [Plugins GitHub Repository](https://github.com/kartoza/qgis-gea-plugin))